Albert Abreu: New York Yankees

 On November 17, 2016, the Astros traded Abreu and Jorge Guzmán to the New York Yankees in exchange for Brian McCann.
 He spent 2017 with the Single-A Charleston RiverDogs, High-A Tampa Yankees, and rookie-level Gulf Coast League Yankees, posting a combined 2–3 record and 3.38 ERA with 61 strikeouts in 53 1/3 innings pitched between the three affiliates.
 On November 20, 2017, the Yankees added Abreu to their 40-man roster to protect him from the Rule 5 draft.

 Abreu split 2018 between the Double-A Trenton Thunder, Tampa, and the GCL Yankees.
 In 17 starts split between the three affiliates, he accumulated a 4-6 record and 5.20 ERA with 74 strikeouts across 72 2/3 innings pitched.
 Abreu returned to Trenton for the 2019 season, registering a 5-8 record and 4.28 ERA with 91 strikeouts over 96 2/3 innings of work.

 On August 8, 2020, Abreu was promoted to the major leagues for the first time.
 He made his MLB debut the same day.

 Texas Rangers

-On April 2, 2022, the Yankees traded Abreu and Robert Ahlstrom to the Texas Rangers in exchange for catcher Jose Trevino.
+On April 2, 2022, the Yankees traded Abreu and Robby Ahlstrom to the Texas Rangers in exchange for catcher Jose Trevino.
 In 7 appearances for Texas, he recorded a 3.12 ERA with 9 strikeouts across 8 2/3 innings pitched.
 On May 30, Abreu was designated for assignment by the Rangers following the promotion of Josh Smith.